 The caterpillars eat the foliage and in really bad cases this can defoliate the plant causing dieback.

-How to get rid of box tree caterpillars
+How to control box tree caterpillars

-1. Pick them off by hand.
+1. Pick the moth larvae off by hand.

 2. Try using a pheromone funnel trap.
 These cost around £25 from Agralan and can be set from mid March to October.